Version 3, 30 March 2023

 - optional analytic cookies to collect information about how the NHS App is used to help us improve it (sometimes referred to as "performance cookies")

 The first time you log in we also offer you the choice of accepting or declining the optional analytic cookies that help us improve its performance.

 If you're using a public computer, make sure you:

-- log out of your NHS account
+- log out of your account

 - delete any health record documents you may have downloaded